 State Highway 11, as it is also known, started out in the 1890’s as a logging road.
 Improvements to the road began in 1905 as a way to improve access to Bellingham.
-That work was started by prison labor and eventually completed by state road labor in 1916.
+Those early workers were actually prison labor and eventually completed by state road labor in 1916.

-Hey, that means 2016 is the 100th birthday of a completed Chuckanut Drive.
+Hey, that means 2016 is the 100th birthday of a completed Chuckanut Drive!
+An anniversary ride!